Red vs Blue Ocean Strategy With Examples

 Conclusion

-Active audiences actively receive media information and make sense of the messages based on their social and personal contexts.
-They listen to the media messages instead of hearing them.
-However active audiences receive media information actively, and the act of receiving media information is natural.
-So, active audiences pay full attention to receiving information and interpret it to give feedback.
-The most common listening styles are people, content, action, and Time-oriented listening.
+An active audience receives media information and makes sense of the messages based on their social and personal contexts.
+They listen to media messages rather than hear them.
+However, active audiences receive media information, and the act of receiving it is natural (Lazarsfeld, Berelson & Gaudet, 1948).
+So, active audiences pay close attention to the information they receive and interpret it to give feedback.
+The most common listening styles are people-oriented, content-oriented, action-oriented, and Time-oriented listening.

 Examples of Active Audiences

-For example, people are the active audience who comment on social media content to express opinions.
+For example, people are the active audience that comments on social media content to express their opinions.

-Another example, based on the story shared in the example of the active and passive audience below, Ela is an active audience who scrutinizes the messages before accepting them and always tries to provide feedback.
+Another example, based on the story shared in the active and passive audience example below, is that Ela is an active audience member who scrutinizes messages before accepting them and always tries to provide feedback.

 Characteristics of Active Audiences